 Furry family members can spread germs just like humans do.
 Cats, dogs and other common pets sometimes carry Campylobacter bacteria.
 You can avoid getting sick by washing your hands after you:

 It comes out of nowhere.
-One minute you’re feeling great and enjoying lunch.
+One minute, you’re feeling great and enjoying lunch.
 The next thing you know, you can barely make it to the bathroom in time.
-Most of us can remember such a time, and we’ve accepted that stomach bugs are simply a miserable part of life we can’t avoid.
+Most of us can remember such a time.
+We’ve accepted that stomach bugs are simply a miserable part of life we can’t avoid.
 But what if, sometimes, we can?

 From avoiding raw milk to using a meat thermometer, you can greatly lower your risk of coming down with a Campylobacter infection.
-If you or your child is at risk for complications, such diligence is especially important.
+If you or your child is at risk for complications, it’s especially important to be careful.
 Talk to your healthcare provider about ways to help keep yourself and your family healthy.

 Learn more about the Health Library and our editorial process.